p42/s6-wordpress-docker/README.md

-# Creates a wordpress instance using Apache/PHP/Mariadb
+# Creates a wordpress instance using Apache/PHP.
+## Does not inherently resolve the exernal dependency of a functional database.

 ## Dependencies
 * project42/apache
-* mariadb

 ## Usage
 * Default values are provided for database name, user, password.
 These can be changed at runtime by running docker-compose and setting the appropriate variable values.